RunApe/MonitorScripts/integrations/Apprise 65+ services/README.md

 ## Apprise

 In order to send messages to 65+ services via Apprise you need to create a new Integration Monitor with the Puppeteer script below `(apprise_monitor_script_simple.js)`.
 You also need to change the `urls` value in the script depending on which services you need.
-Detailed description of how the different `urls` look like for different services is found on https://github.com/caronc/apprise/wiki.
+Detailed description of how the `urls` look like for different services is found on https://github.com/caronc/apprise/wiki.

 In the Schedule Trigger of the Integration Monitor select the monitor whose changes you want to be notified about and set the trigger criteria to "Any monitor" & "Finished running without errors".
 Disable the Schedule.